Tuition and Fees

 The Dr. Jerome Weiss Scholarship Fund:

-Dr. and Mrs. Jerome Weiss, distinguished friends of the College, from Syracuse, New York, have established an endowment, the income from which will support 1 or more scholarships for professional students in optometry.
+Dr. and Mrs. Jerome Weiss, distinguished friends of the College, from Syracuse, New York, have established an endowment, the income from which will support one or more scholarships for professional students in optometry.
 Students will be automatically considered once they enroll.

 Educational loans are generally lower interest alternatives to market rate loans.
 Many have federal or state subsidies and delayed interest and/or principal repayments until after the academic program is completed.
 Stafford, Perkins and Health Professions Loan + LDS Programs require the student to qualify through the Need Analysis Process.

 Federal Perkins Loan Program:

 Qualified students may be awarded between $250 to $2,500 each year at 5% interest.